LangilleLab/microbiome_helper/README.md

 **Visualization**
 * STAMP: http://kiwi.cs.dal.ca/Software/STAMP

-Metagenomics Workflow (starting with demultiplexed MiSeq fastq files)
+Metagenomics Workflow
 ---------------------

+Note that this workflow starts with raw paired-end MiSeq data in demultiplexed fastq format.

+These commands were run on a quad core desktop server and hence the option of using 4 threads is often provided for most commands.
+This should be altered according to your server abilities.

 1. (Optional) Run fastqc to allow manual inspection of the quality of sequences